nishypenguin/computer-vision-rock-paper-scissors/README.md

+# Rock, Paper, Scissors Game

-## A description of the project: what it does, the  aim of the project, and what you learned
+## A description of the project: what it does and what I learnt

 Rock-Paper-Scissors is a game in which each player simultaneously shows one of three hand signals representing rock, paper, or scissors.
 Rock beats scissors.
 Scissors beats paper.
 Paper beats rock.